SageSELab/AidUI/README.md

 This repository contains the replication package of our **ICSE'23** paper:
 > S M Hasan Mansur, Sabiha Salma, Damilola Awofisayo, and Kevin Moran, “_**AidUI: Toward Automated Recognition of Dark Patterns in User Interfaces**_,” in Proceedings of the 45th IEEE/ACM International Conference on Software Engineering (ICSE 2023), 2023, to appear

+This replication package includes three main parts:
+- a spreadsheet providing descriptions and examples of different UI dark pattern categories
+- source code and setup instructions of AidUI, the research prototype to detect UI dark patterns
+- evaluation dataset for AidUI

 <!-- # AidUI (Automatically Identifying Dark Patterns in UI)